 Under the Income Tax Act, if an assessee commits an offence, he shall be subject to a penalty.
-This is an amount which shall be charged and levied from the assessee over and above the tax which is payable.
-And it shall be levied on the basis of the law in force during the time at which the offence was committed.
+This is an amount which shall be charged and levied from the assessee over and above the payable tax.
+And it shall be levied based on the law in force during the time at which the offence was committed.
 The list of penalties has been provided below:

 SL.
 NO. | SECTION | PENALTY |